lindluni/warden-audit/README.md

 # warden-audit

-Retrieves all of the repos, permissions, and orgs a user has access to on a GHES
+Retrieves all of the repos, permissions, and orgs a user has access to on a GHES instance by impersonating the user

 ```yaml
 name: Audit User Access